Samsung/tizen-docs/docs/application/dotnet/guides/nui/xaml/data-binding.md

 # Data Binding
 Data bindings allow the properties of two objects to be linked together.
-Therefore, a change of one property causes the corresponding change of the other property.
+Therefore, a change in one property causes the corresponding change in the other property that is linked.
 There are two objects, the source and the target.
 The target property must be a bindable property, which means that the target object must derive from `BindableObject`.
 A property of `TextLabel` such as Text is associated with the bindable property `TextProperty`.

 ## View-to-View Bindings
 You can define data bindings to link properties of two views on the same page.
-You can set the data binding in XAML using the following code:
+You can set the data binding in XAML using the following:

 - Set the `BindingContext` property of the target element to an `x:Reference` markup extension that references the source element.
 - Set the target property to a `Binding` markup extension that references the source property.

 Following is a XAML file that contains a `Slider` and two `TextLabel` views.
-One of the `TextLabel` view is rotated by the `Slider` value and the other displays the `Slider` value.
+One of the `TextLabel` view is rotated by the `Slider` value and the other displays the `Slider` value:

 ``` xaml
 <TextLabel Text="ROTATION" BindingContext="{x:Reference Name=slider}" Position2D="50,50" Rotation="{Binding Path=Value}" Size2D="300,50" HorizontalAlignment="Center" VerticalAlignment="Center" PivotPoint="Center" />